ZaxR/bulwark/docs/contributing.rst

    git checkout develop
    git checkout -b feature/<snake_case_feature_name>

+Docstrings and tests required for any new functions/classes/modules.
+Plesae use Google-formatted docstrings.

-Rebuild the docs in your local version using
+Rebuild the docs in your local version using:

 .. code:: bash
    sphinx-apidoc -o ./docs/_source ./bulwark